 His research remains centered on protein engineering, combining protein design, directed evolution, biophysical basic research and biomedical applications.
 While protein engineering is always in the center, his research is very interdisciplinary.

-In 1992, he co-founded the Munich biotech company MorphoSys AG (listed on the Frankfurt TecDAX), based on his antibody engineering work, and he served as a member of the supervisory board and as Chief Scientific Advisor until 2007.
+In 1992, he co-founded the Munich biotech company MorphoSys AG (history) (listed on the Frankfurt TecDAX), based on his antibody engineering work, and he served as a member of the supervisory board and as Chief Scientific Advisor until 2007.
 In 2004, based on his DARPin technology, he co-founded the Biotech Company Molecular Partners AG which is located in Zurich-Schlieren, (listed on Swiss Exchange SIX in Zurich), where he served on the Supervisory Board until 2018.
 Together with the other founders he was awarded the Swiss Technology Award and the De Vigier Award in 2005.
 In 2014, based on his GPCR engineering work, he cofounded the Biotech Company G7 Therapeutics (now Heptares, Part of the Sosei Group, listed on the Tokyo Stock exchange).
 Based on his adenovirus engineering work, in 2021 he cofounded the Basel biotech company Vector BioPharma, where he serves on the Supervisory Board.